Credential service provider: Costs

 Below is a table that shows the approximate cost for a Credential Service Provider in different Categories.

 The Kantara Initiative

 The Initiative Identity Assurance Accreditation and Approval Program is a Kantara program that tries to use CPS in order to provide to private sectors with better reliable digital credentials.

 Windows

 Windows uses CSP to implement authentication protocols.
 With Windows Vista, a new authentication package called Credential Security Service Provider (CredSSP) was introduced.
-CredSSP uses the client-side CSP to enable applications delegate user's credentials to the target server.
+CredSSP uses the client-side CSP to enable applications to delegate user's credentials to the target server.